Gurrt/software-process/assignment-1/combined.md

 procedure which can take a few years [5].
 This shows that the Mars Lander team takes their integration tests very seriously, which was not the case for the CMS with all the missing deliverables.

-Ofcourse there is a downside to this as well.
-If the CMS was to implement qualification testing on this scale, costs for the project would likely skyrocket and the project would take longer.
+Of course there is a downside to this as well.
+If the CMS was to implement qualification testing on this scale, costs for the project would likely sky-rocket and the project would take longer.
 Then again, the HealthCare.gov is not flying through space, where maintenance is impossible to perform.
 So the CMS could definitely profit by looking how NASA does its integration tests and implementing those, albeit on a smaller scale.